Posted on 24 July 2019, updated on 28 February 2023.

 With the SaaS model, the software is accessible everywhere, at any time, all you need is an internet connection.
 This allows your development and operational teams to work from anywhere.
 With the democratization of remote, it is a factor to be taken into account.

 The Cloud is also a service that evolves easily and quickly according to your growth and the number of employees.
-An On-Premise solution, in contrast, is much more rigid.
+An On-Premise solution, in contrast, is much more rigid - even though you can use for instance Kubernetes on an on-premise setup.
 Adding power to servers is not something that can be done in minutes, for example.
 You also save time because you no longer have to worry about updates.
 The supplier will take care of it for you.
 Your IT department can focus on other tasks.

 Ops also have access, thanks to the Cloud, to a service that allows them great flexibility in terms of volume, storage and that directly integrates all the DevOps tools they need to be productive.
 It enables operational teams to focus on bringing new features into production and analyzing the developers' needs, without thinking about shutting down physical servers, maintenance, capacity, etc.